 - Avoid Procrastination: Procrastinating comes in many forms, from taking a coffee break to overdoing it with research.
 It’s important to nip this tendency in the bud.
 Get an accountability partner to keep you on track.
 Sometimes it helps to do the hardest tasks first or the easy ones first, whichever will keep you busy.
 Regardless, don’t wait to do something.
 Start early and get it done.

-- Prioritize: One way to help gain order from the chaos of the many tasks you must accomplish to reach your goal is to prioritize them.
+- Prioritize: One way to create order from the chaos of the many tasks you must accomplish to reach your goal is to prioritize them.
 Not all tasks are created equally, some are critical, while others could be left to the last minute as they’re not so important.
 Therefore, some you need to pay more attention to than others, but you won’t know until you prioritize.

 - Visually Track Progress: To get to your goal you must know where you are.
 That means having tools to track your progress, using tasks and milestones to break a big project into more digestible parts, and being able to see where you currently are in the big picture.